WebOrigami/docs/src/content/pattern/index.md

 - Reuse code between projects
 - Leverage the related Graph Origami tools for common operations

-This pattern is the bedrock foundation for the entire Graph Origami project.
-People considering using the higher-level parts of Graph Origami, such as the [framework](/framework) or [command-line interface](/cli), may find it useful to understand this pattern at this foundational level.
+This explorable graph pattern is the bedrock foundation for the entire Graph Origami project.
+People using the higher-level parts of Graph Origami, such as the [framework](/framework) or [command-line interface](/cli), will find it useful to understand this pattern at this foundational level.

-Follow the short intro tutorial to see how to represent and transform data using the explorable graph pattern.
-The tutorial uses JavaScript and Node.js to illustrate the pattern, but you can apply the pattern in other languages and systems.
-The primary requirement is that the language supports [asynchronous futures or promises](https://en.wikipedia.org/wiki/Futures_and_promises).
+You can follow the tutorial to see how to represent and transform data using the explorable graph pattern.
+The tutorial uses JavaScript and Node.js, but you can apply the pattern in other languages that support asynchronous [futures or promises](https://en.wikipedia.org/wiki/Futures_and_promises).

 &nbsp;